The Boxer Breed Standard information below is taken from the DogsAustralia /ANKC - Australian National Kennel Club website 2011

 From time to time we recieve an enquiry asking us "do you have any white / albino Boxer puppies?", "Where do I buy one?", "Are they rare or Albino's"?.
 This is such an emotional subject as each breeder has their own opinions, as well as their own reasons for placing a white puppy.
 We have experienced or heard of the pain and suffering of white Boxers as it endures treatments for extensive cancers, not to mention the cost/s that can occur on a family both as their loving pet is ill as well as the Vet costs incurred.
 Below are just our views on this and we do not force our opinions on others, and we would like others not to force their views on to us.

-As ethical registered breeders with DogsAustralia / ANKC & DogsNSW we are bound by rules and regulations (ANKC Regulation 6.2.4 - The registration of white Boxers is NOT permitted on any register), as well as the breed standard (see above under faults - colour).
+As ethical registered breeders with DogsAustralia / ANKC & DogsNSW we are bound by rules and regulations - ANKC Regulation 6.2.4 - The registration of white Boxers is not permitted on the Main Register, but is permitted to be Registered on Limited Register only.
 The more and more prevelant advertising of white puppies on online sites is becoming more common and these advertisements usually state that the white puppies are rare, albino's, or in some instances are health tested.
 It has become more common for ethical registered breeders to be asked do they have any white Boxers available.

 With numerous studies carried out here and internationally it has found that white Boxers, may and can (high probability) develop cancerous growths at a young age, and are born either partially or entirely deaf as well blind or have eye defeacts or they will develop blindness or eye defects later in life.
 The Boxer as a breed in general has a well established reputation for the incidence of growths in older animals, these being either cancerous or fatty growths.
 As well as a high possibility of a shorter life span.